 I completed my 3-year Masters level training in Art Psychotherapy at Roehampton University, achieving a Merit.

 I have since completed trainings in Woodland Activity Leadership, Nature Connection facilitation and mentoring, and Nature-based Mindfulness.

-Before Covid I facilitated groups for children and adults outdoors in London parks, and worked with refugees and assylum seekers.
+Before Covid I facilitated wellbeing groups for children and adults outdoors in London parks, and worked with refugees and assylum seekers.
 Since lockdown I shifted my practice online and began offering free taster sessions for keyworkers.
-These wellbeing sessions provided inspiration to deepen nature-connection (which offers many wellbeing benefits), as well as relaxation and relief from anxiety, stress, depression, loneliness and burnout.
+These sessions provided inspiration to deepen nature-connection (which offers many wellbeing benefits), as well as relaxation and relief from anxiety, stress, depression, loneliness and burnout.